-In addition to the money, governments and the public have been trying to coerce homeowners into renting out their places, but to no avail.
+In addition to public money, governments have been trying to coerce homeowners into renting out their places, but to no avail.
 Renting out your place incurs risk that many homeowners don’t want to take.
-Bad renters are rampant, the law is often against the landlord when things go sideways.
+Bad renters are rampant, and the law is often against the landlord when things go sideways.

 This stick approach will not solve the problem.
-All it does is kick the can down the road, and saddle the next generation with even more government debt.
+All it does is kick the can down the road, saddling the next generation with even more government debt.

-At the very least, the government needs to bring back the incentives available 30 years ago that lead to the apartment housing boom in the first place.
+At the very least, the government needs to bring back the incentives available 30 years ago that led to the apartment housing boom in the first place.
 Affordable housing is driven by apartment buildings, and most of those in use today were built in the 1970s and 1980s.
-Many of these buildings are nearing the end of life, so the crunch will only get worse without real incentive to invest in housing.
+That means that many of these buildings are nearing the end of life, so the crunch will only get worse without real incentives to invest in housing.

-Back in the 1980s rental apartments were shooting up like mushrooms because the federal government provided incentive to developers to expand the rental market, which in turn drove down prices for low income people.
+Back in the 1980s rental apartments were shooting up like mushrooms because the federal government provided incentive to developers to expand the rental market, which in turn, drove down prices for low-income citizens.
 The old provisions of the Income Tax Act allowed investors (not real estate developers) to acquire (or build) qualifying rental units.

-Under the program investors could take generous capital cost allowance losses of 10% per year, and apply these loses to other income that the investor had earned.
+Under the program, investors could take generous capital cost allowance losses of 10% per year, and apply these loses to other income they had earned.
 From the government’s perspective, too many investors eventually became more interested in the tax breaks than actually maintaining housing for the most vulnerable in society.
 As a result, the program was cut back over the years until being turfed entirely in 1988.
 But there’s no question the policy worked.
-Large swaths of housing projects were built, and even today most relatively affordable apartment buildings in use are surviving on the backs of this legacy.
+Large swaths of housing projects were built, such that most relatively affordable apartment buildings in use today stem from this legacy.

-This tax change was the federal level, but provincially, policy has not been much better.
-British Columbia has some of the most expensive rents in Canada thanks to Bill Vander Zalm, who created the Property Purchasers Tax.
+This tax change was at the federal level, but provincially, policy has not been much better.
+British Columbia has some of the most expensive rents in Canada thanks to Bill Vander Zalm, the Premier responsible for creating the Property Purchasers Tax.

-And most significantly, bring back the generous CCA similar to that of the 1980s.
-History shows us that this would incentivize builders to favour rental apartments over the more expensive housing we see going up today.
+But most significantly, bring back the generous CCA similar to that of the 1980s as a means of reversing the housing crunch.
+History shows us that this would incentivize builders to favour rental apartments over the more expensive, lower occupancy housing we see going up today.